Let’s make Chickpeas with Spinach and Sun Dried Tomatoes

 - 250 gr cooked chickpeas drained

 - 1 cup spinach

 - 2 tbsp black pepper

 - 2 tbsp curry powder

 - 2 tbsp dried basil

 - 6 Tbsp coconut cream

 - 3 tbsp chopped ginger

 - some water

-- Heat a pan and add the coconut oil.
+Heat a pan and add the coconut oil.
 Then add onions and salt and simmer over low heat until the onions are soft without being burned.
 Once ready, add garlic powder, dried tomatoes and ginger.
 Allow to simmer for 2-3 minutes and then add the chickpeas.
-At this point you can turn on the temperature and let the chickpea get a golden color.
+At this point, you can turn on the temperature and let the chickpea get a golden colour.

-- Serve immediately, if you leave it, the vegetables will "lose" their green color.
+Serve immediately, if you leave it, the vegetables will "lose" their green colour.
 Decorate as you wish and enjoy!

-- * Do not replace the lime with lemon.
-The lime gives this extra kick flavor you need for this dish.
+* Do not replace the lime with lemon.
+The lime gives this extra kick flavour you need for this dish.